ERC-7818: Expirable ERC20

 Security Considerations

-Run out of gas problem due to the operation consuming high gas used if transferring multiple groups of small tokens.
+Run out of gas problem due to the operation consuming higher gas if transferring multiple groups of small tokens or loop transfer.

 Exceeds block gas limit if the blockchain has a block gas limit lower than the gas used in the transaction.